Fudanyrd/java_material/README.md

 vector.java:        About java.util.Vector.
 pair.java:          Create and use template classes.
 lst.java:           List Basics.
+students.java:      How to compare your own classes and sort the objects.

 #Hopefully these examples will help you learn the most important things in java!
 #Have Fun!